 Hippocrates, Son of Asclepius

-One man from Kos was particularly drawn to the cult of Asclepius.
+A man from Kos particularly embraced the cult of Asclepius.
 The Asclepeion at Kos was a sight to behold since it was the center of Asclepius’ influence in the ancient world.
 The man learned from Asclepeion physicians at the temple and soon developed his own philosophy of medicine from what he learned.
 His name was Hippocrates.

 Hippocrates attempted to separate medicine from mysticism and focused on treating diseases as an imbalance of the natural order.
 He classified diseases into specific categories.
-He did so much that would take pages to describe in detail, but the important thing here was that he revolutionized medicine in the West and thus is considered the “Father of Medicine.”
+He accomplished so much that describing it in detail would require pages, but the crucial point here is that he revolutionized medicine in the West and is therefore regarded as the ‘Father of Medicine.

 Parmenides: Priest of Apollo

-Prior to the Asclepeion medicine that was developed by Hippocrates, there was a much older and established medical tradition based on Apollo.
+There was a much older and more well-established medical tradition based on Apollo before Hippocrates developed the Asclepeion medicine.
 Unlike Asclepius who was primarily a healing god, Apollo was a healing god and a god of prophecy and mysticism, among other things.
 His main shrine was at the Oracle at Delphi, where a priestess would have mystical experiences and utter prophecies.
 This is the Oracle who prophesied that Socrates was the wisest of the Greeks, which launched him on his journey for truth.